dodevops/denver-colorprompt/README.md

 The colorprompt module.
 Colors your bash prompt.

+This is a fork of https://forge.puppet.com/sgnl05/colorprompt v2.1.2, original credit goes to the matainer(s) of sgnl05-colorprompt.

 ##Module Description
 The colorprompt module creates /etc/profile.d/colorprompt.sh, which sets a colored prompt.
 Different colors can be set for (all and specific) users, server name and environment tag.